This post may contain affiliate links. Read my full disclosure policy.

 Hearty and filling, this could also work as a vegan main dish.
-For extra richness feel free to add goat cheese, or try farmer’s cheese.
+For extra richness feel free to add crumbled goat cheese, or try farmer’s cheese.
 A very beautiful autumnal salad!

 On the home front: For the past week, we’ve been out of power along with thousands of others here in Spokane, after a huge wind storm blew down hundreds of old trees, taking the power lines down with them.
 With frigid temperatures at night, it has been challenging trying to keep our house warm so the pipes and pets don’t freeze.

 But I don’t want to feel gratitude because we fared better, compared to others, or because it could be worse.
-I don’t want to feel it because I would feel guilty if I didn’t, or because my rational brain tells me I should.
+I don’t want to feel it because I would feel guilty if I didn’t, or because my rational brain (or Oprah) tells me I should.

 I want to feel it, because I feel it.

 So I sit here.
 I stir the fire.
 I let my brain calm and let my heart open…and wait.
+Nothing.
 And wait.
 And wait…

-And then…eventually it comes, just a glimpse.
-This feeling that no matter how difficult our lives can be at times, I’m honored, grateful, to be alive and experience all of it.
+And then something shifts, a feeling of acceptance, ever so brief.
+A feeling that no matter how difficult our lives can be at times, I’m honored to be alive and experience all of it.
 Even the hard stuff.
-I want to hang on to this feeling forever…but it is fleeting.
+Which in perspective, turns out is not really that hard.

 There seems to be a deeper level of gratefulness that we can tap into.
 One that is constant and unconditional regardless of external circumstances.